GRAINS-Chicago wheat hits 3-year low, soy and corn drop after US grain data

 By Zachary Goelman

-Sept 29 (Reuters) - Chicago grain and soybean futures fell sharply on Friday, with wheat hitting a three-year low after U.S. government data pegged production above analysts' expectations.
+Sept 29 (Reuters) - Chicago wheat futures cratered more than 6% on Friday, hitting a three-year low after U.S. government data pegged wheat production above analysts' expectations.

+Soybean futures also closed sharply lower on larger-than-forecast domestic stockpiles, and the drop in both commodities dragged down corn prices.

-"It is simply another piece of bad news," said Rich Nelson, chief strategist for Allendale.
+"It is simply another piece of bad news," Rich Nelson, chief strategist for Allendale, said of the wheat stocks data.

 U.S. soybean stocks fell to their lowest in two years, but were larger than analysts expected.
-CBOT soybean futures Sv1 fell nearly 1.5% to $12.80-3/4 a bushel.
+CBOT soybean futures SV1 fell 25-1/2 cents to $12.75 a bushel.

 "It's still an extremely tight number," said Setzer, "but it gives us much more of a cushion going forward than what we had."

-CBOT corn futures followed wheat and soybeans lower, trading down just over 2% at $4.78-1/4 a bushel.
+CBOT corn futures followed wheat and soybeans lower, despite USDA data that showed lower than expected corn stockpiles.

-(Reporting by Zachary Goelman in New York; Additional reporting by Karl Plume in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Andrea Ricci)
+(Reporting by Zachary Goelman in New York; Additional reporting by Karl Plume in Chicago, Gus Trompiz in Paris and Naveen Thukral in Singapore; Editing by Andrea Ricci and Will Dunham)

 ((zach.goelman@reuters.com ; 646-329-4133; on Bluesky @zgoelman.bsky.social))